pimoroni/EnviroPlus-FeatherWing/REFERENCE.md

 print(lux)
 print(prox)
 ```

-Light and proximity reading can be obtained using the above methods.
+Light and proximity readings can be obtained using the above methods.

-Interrupts can be set up similarly to [the proximity interrupt example in the library](https://github.com/pimoroni/ltr559-python/blob/master/examples/proximity-interrupt.py), however circuitpython does not yet have a function for native interrupts at the time of writing.
+Interrupts can be set up similarly to [the proximity interrupt example in the library](https://github.com/pimoroni/ltr559-python/blob/master/examples/proximity-interrupt.py), however CircuitPython does not yet have a function for native interrupts at the time of writing.

-The LTR-559 interrupt pin is broken out to Pin 24 on the wing.
+The LTR-559 interrupt pin is broken out to pin 24 on the Enviro+ FeatherWing.

 ### Utilities